 "For a woman qua woman, the essence of femininity is hero-worship—the desire to look up to man...
 Hero-worship is a demanding virtue: a woman has to be worthy of it and of the hero she worships...the higher her view of masculinity, the more severely demanding her standards.
 It means that she never loses the awareness of her own sexual identity and theirs.
 It means that a properly feminine woman does not treat men as if she were their pal, sister, mother—or leader."

 The basic concept of a wizard as opposed to a witch.
 Wizards are usually portrayed as having gained their power through scholarly effort and studying magic much as if it was a science, but witches usually are presented as having gained their power through sex with the Devil, or through having their power inborn.
 Men work to gain magical power; women either just are magic or gain it through the power of a male demon.
 Let's not go into the fact that wizards are usually good guys, and witches evil.
 Just for example, vikings considered magic an inherently feminine trait, to the point that a man who pursued magic was considered to be inherently feminine himself.
+Even Odin, the Ur example of the Wizard and head of his pantheon, had to overcome some ridicule when he took up the practice of magic.

 open/close all folders